edit

 Enabling the Python bindings

-DUNE has a set of Python bindings that allow to access a lot of its features from Python.
+DUNE has Python bindings that allow to access a lot of its features from Python.

 When building from source

-To enable the Python bindings for a Dune installation that you build from source, first do build Dune from the source following the instructions.
-Starting with DUNE 2.9 the support for the Python bindings is then built by default.
+In DUNE installations from binary packages, the Python bindings are usually built and activated automatically.
+To enable the Python bindings for a Dune installation built from source, first do build Dune from the source following the instructions.
+Starting with DUNE 2.9 the support for the Python bindings is then activated by default, provided you have all necessary prerequisites installed (the instructions give a list).

-Do not forget that you need to build DUNE into shared libraries if you want to use the Python bindings, because otherwise obscure crashes can happen.
+Note: DUNE has to be built as shared libraries for the Python bindings to work, because otherwise obscure crashes can happen.
 This is particularly true if you plan on using the UGGrid grid implementation.
 To enable building shared libraries please add -DBUILD_SHARED_LIBS=ON to your CMake options.

 The internal virtual environment